 The part of a personal injury claim I’m most frequently asked about is how you can be compensated for pain and suffering.
 If you’ve suffered physical and emotional pain due to someone else’s negligence, you can recover pain and suffering damages with a PI claim.
 The amount you can recover depends on several things including the severity of your injury, the length of time it takes to recover and the impact the injury had and will have on your life and daily activities.

 Insurance adjusters often calculate pain and suffering by using a multiplier of your medical expenses and lost wages.
 For example, if your medical bills and lost wages add up to $40,000, a multiplier of 1.5 may be used and you could be awarded $60,000, with the $20,000 on top for your pain and suffering.
 Another way to calculate pain and suffering is by setting a daily rate and then multiplying that by however many days the injury lasts.
 Pain and suffering can be subject to caps or limits depending on where you live and where the injuries occurred.

 All that being said, here’s the bottom line.
 If you’re injured in an auto collision because of someone else’s negligence, call my office.
 Put my team of legal experts to work for you.
 There is never any up-front cost.
 We can help you get the medical care you need.
 We can handle negotiations with the at fault party’s insurance company.
 We can help accurately calculate the value of your claim and make sure you’re properly compensated for your injuries, property damage, lost wages, pain and suffering and more.

 Lastly, if you or someone you love is ever involved in an auto collision, I am here for you.
 Please call my office immediately 703-854-9288 or 301-298-8383.

-Please be safe, and NEVER text while driving!
+Until next time, please be safe, and NEVER text while driving!